Points of Emphasis 2021 Through 2025 Seasons

 Fair play and respect are the backbone of any successful amateur sports program.
 In order for a positive environment to be created, it is imperative that all participants and spectators have respect for all players, coaches, officials, administrators, spectators and the sport of hockey.
 Hockey is a game demanding high levels of concentration and skill.
 Taunting or unsportsmanlike conduct directed at opponents or officials will not be tolerated.

 Intimidation tactics have no place in ice hockey.
-These tactics include any contact to the head of the opponent, checking from behind and late avoidable body checks to an opponent who is no longer in possession and control of the puck.
+These tactics include any contact to the head of the opponent, checking from behind and late body checks to an opponent who is no longer in control of the puck.
 Officials are instructed to enforce these rules to a high standard and assess the appropriate penalty when these actions occur.
 In addition, officials are expected to strictly enforce any avoidable contact occurring after the whistle – including during scrum situations around the goal.

 Players are encouraged to develop a deep sense of respect for all (opponents and officials) while endeavoring to enjoy the sport and improve their playing ability.
-Each player is expected to use proper skill and technique when engaging in any type of body contact.
+Each player is expected to use proper skill and technique when engaging in any type of physical contact.

 Coaches are responsible for instructing their players to play the sport in a safe and sportsmanlike manner.
-To that end, coaches are directed to teach only those skills necessary to allow for proper and legal body contact.
+To that end, coaches are directed to teach only those skills necessary to allow for proper and legal competitive contact.